UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 # 2. Setup UCD

-UCD should already be setup with an available agent.
+UCD should already be setup with an agent.
 We will setup a component and application for this workbook.

 ## 2.1 Create Workbook Component

-Create a component for this workbook.

-### 2.1.1 Configure Component and get Version from Azure
+### 2.1.1 Configure Component to get Version from Azure
 First obtain the repository URL and generated credentials for this workbook's Azure git repo.

 ![](azure/repository-url-1.png)